leonmakise/ProRes/README.md

 ```

 ### Training
-comming soon!
+coming soon!
 <!--
 You can set the training configuration in the `./lib/config/default.py`.
-(Including:  the loading of preliminary model,  loss,  data augmentation, optimizer, warm-up and cosine annealing, auto-anchor, training epochs, batch_size).
+(Including the loading of the preliminary model,  loss,  data augmentation, optimizer, warm-up and cosine annealing, auto-anchor, training epochs, batch_size).

-If you want try alternating optimization or train model for single task, please modify the corresponding configuration in `./lib/config/default.py` to `True`.
-(As following, all configurations is `False`, which means training multiple tasks end to end).
+If you want to try alternating optimization or train the model for a single task, please modify the corresponding configuration in `./lib/config/default.py` to `True`.
+(As follows, all configurations are `False`, which means training multiple tasks end to end).

 ```python
 ```